 Technologies are evolving at a rapid pace.
 You must keep yourself up to date and continuously develop your skillset, or else your skills may become obsolete.
-You can find several specialized online courses that can build up your proficiency in specific tech niches.
+You can find several specialized online courses such as our Caltech Data Science Program that can build up your proficiency in specific tech niches.
 These credentials can portray a better image of yourself in the eyes of an employer.

 You must continue to refine your data-related skills over time.
 Non-statistics graduates must establish their statistical literacy.
 You should understand concepts like statistical inference, probability, regression, Bayesian modeling, and other significant topics in statistics.

 Next, you must build your programming skillset and become capable enough to reach an intermediate proficiency.
 While theoretical education is necessary, you cannot just read books or solve problems on paper alone.
 You must have an applied experience to create fully-working applications and programs on your PC.
 Hands-on experience accelerates your learning and clears many of your doubts in a short time.

 Make sure that you don’t only focus on statistical and programming details.
 As a student of data science, you must always strive to accelerate your analytical, mathematical, and scientific skills.
 Your logic-building skills are going to be integral in those scenarios where you can’t find a working solution on the Web.

 The “Most Wanted” List of Data Science Skills

 As an aspiring data scientist, the following skills can set you on the right path.